 For communication between application and real-time context shared memory, data or messages pipes, events, or sockets are available.
 A number of example projects are included to show how "hard" real-time can be embedded in C# applications.

-C1E = Enhanced Power Save Mode of the CPU.
+C1E = Enhanced Power Save Modes of the CPU.

 Nevertheless, by using the Dedicated Mode it is possible to keep single or multi CPU cores free from the Windows OS ( further information).
 In this case, the Kithara real-time system is booted exclusively on the respective CPUs.
 That enables real-time on a Windows 10 x64 systems with the best real-time features.